kenlasko/k8s/README.md

 * [Longhorn](/longhorn) is configured to only run on NUC4-NUC6 in order to keep workloads off the control-plane nodes

 ## Software Updates
 All software updates (excluding Kubernetes and OS) are managed via [Renovate](https://github.com/renovatebot/renovate).
 Renovate watches the Github repo and checks for software version updates on any Helm chart, ArgoCD application manifest or deployment manifest.
-If an update is found, Renovate will update the version and let ArgoCD handle the actual upgrade.
+If an update is found, Renovate will update the version in the repo and let ArgoCD handle the actual upgrade.
+All updates are logged in the repo as commits.

 The configuration for Renovate is stored in [renovate.json](/renovate.json)